-Nutritional Value of Cashew: Cashew, a kidney shaped seed, is a vital ingredient to include in your diet plan.
-It works as a health booster and is a good source of mono-saturated fats and protein.
-It has originated from Brazil and is now being cultivated in many other countries.
+Nutritional Value of Cashews: Cashews, which are kidney-shaped seeds, are vital ingredients to include in your diet plan.
+They work as a health booster and are a good source of mono-saturated fats and protein.
+They originated in Brazil and are now being cultivated in many other countries.

-Vitamin content of cashew: Cashews contain vitamins such as Vitamin K, E, B6, thiamin, niacin, folate, riboflavin and pantothenic acid.
-It also contains vitamin C in traces only.
+Vitamin Content of Cashew: Cashews contain a number of vitamins, including Vitamin K, E, B6, thiamin, niacin, folate, riboflavin, and pantothenic acid.
+It also contains vitamin C in trace amounts.

-Calorie content of cashew : Cashew has a calorific value of 553.0 per 100 gm.
+Caloric Content of Cashews : Cashews have a caloric value of 553.0 calories per 100 grams.

-Like other nuts cashew too has obesity and gallstones fighting property.
+Like other nuts cashews have obesity and gallstone-fighting properties.

-Presence of high amount of magnesium ensures healthy bones and teeth structure, while copper produces energy and increases capability of antioxidant defences.
+The presence of a high amount of magnesium ensures healthy bones and teeth structure, while copper produces energy and increases the capability of antioxidant defense.

-Nutritional value of chestnut: Chestnuts which crumble in the mouth to give a sweet flavour, unlike other nuts, is low in fat.
-Being low in fat, it is often compared to grains.
-It also has good amount of dietary fiber.
-Its cultivation is spread across the world and comes in many varieties.
+Nutritional Value of Chestnuts: Chestnuts, which crumble in the mouth and have a sweet flavour unlike any other nuts, is very low in fat.
+Being low in fat, they are often compared to a form of grain.
+Furthermore, they have a good amount of dietary fiber.
+The cultivation of chestnuts is spread all across the world and comes in many varieties.

-Chestnuts are enriched with large amounts of Manganese, Potassium, Copper, Phosphorus, Magnesium and Iron.
+Chestnuts are packed with high levels of Manganese, Potassium, Copper, Phosphorus, Magnesium, and Iron.
 Zinc and Calcium are also present in small amounts.

-Vitamin content of chestnut: Various vitamins such as vitamin C. B6, thiamin, folate, niacin, pantothenic acid are found in chestnut.
-Traces of Vitamin A are also found.
+Vitamin Content of Chestnuts: Various vitamins, such as vitamin C, B6, thiamin, folate, niacin, and pantothenic acid are found in chestnuts.
+Trace amounts of Vitamin A are also found.

-Calorie content of chestnut: Calorie count of chestnuts is 213.0 per 100 gm.
+Caloric Content of Chestnuts: The calorie count of chestnuts is 213.0 callories per 100 grams.

-Like all other nuts, chestnuts prevent heart risks, provide energy, are very low in cholesterol and mainly are good to include in diet as other grains.
-Preventing common cold and enhancing fertility in men are the health benefits which come with the presence of vitamin C.
+Like all other nuts, chestnuts can help to prevent heart diseases and conditions and provide energy, along with being very low in cholesterol.
+They are basically just as important to include in your diet as other grains.
+Preventing the common cold and enhancing fertility in men are some of the other health benefits, which are attributed to the presence of vitamin C in chestnuts.